aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-images/search-and-get-images/_index.md

 ---
-title: Search And Get Images
+title: Search And Get Images In PDF File
-linktitle: Search And Get Images
+linktitle: Search And Get Images In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Step by step guide to search and get images in a PDF document using Aspose.PDF for .NET.
+description: Step by step guide to search and get images in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 260
 url: /net/programming-with-images/search-and-get-images/
 ---

-In this tutorial, we will walk you through how to search and get images in a PDF document using Aspose.PDF for .NET.
+In this tutorial, we will walk you through how to search and get images in PDF file using Aspose.PDF for .NET.
 Follow these steps to perform this operation easily.

 ## Prerequisites